tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 Just ship the `node-webkit.app` would be fine, you don't need to care for other things.

-## Alternative way
+## Alternative ways

-You can just put files of node-webkit in the same directory with your package.json and then distribute the tree.
+* You can just put files of node-webkit in the same directory with your package.json and then distribute the tree.
 When nw executable is started it will look for package.json in the same directory.
+* [nodebob](https://github.com/geo8bit/nodebob) is a build tool for node-webkit that automates a release of your node-webkit application in windows environment.
+Currently in v0.1, written in windows batch script.